 Margin Account allows margin trading and short selling (intraday leverage up to 4 times; overnight leverage up to 2 times) and trading all products available at Tiger.
 There is no limit on the number or frequency of T+0 trades.

 Cash Account is the basic account type.
 It allows trading with cash.
 Margin trading and short selling are unavailable.
 Products including futures and options requiring financing cannot be traded with Cash Account.
 There is no limit on the number or frequency of T+0 trades.

 A cash account may be upgraded to a margin account.

-If you are aged [21 - under 65] with a full-time job (including self-employed)], and have opened a cash account, you may choose to upgrade your cash account to a margin account depending on your needs.
+If you are aged [21 - under 75] with a full-time job (including self-employed) or retired, and have opened a cash account, you may choose to upgrade your cash account to a margin account depending on your needs.

 How to upgrade: Tiger Trade APP > Trade > Account > Upgrade to Margin Account.

 [under 18] may not open an account with Tiger;

 [18 - under 21] and [21 - under 75 (students, interns and other unemployed individuals who are not working full-time)] may open a Cash Account;

 [21 - under 75 (employed individuals (including self-employed individuals) working full-time and retirees] may open either a Margin Account or a Cash Account;

 [75 and over] may not open an account with Tiger.